prebid/prebid.github.io/prebid-server/endpoints/openrtb2/pbs-endpoint-auction.md

 You can turn on the extra Prebid Server debug log without the formal `test` behavior by instead setting `ext.prebid.debug: true`.

+##### Trace Flag

+{: .alert.alert-info :}
+PBS-Java only

+You can turn on additional Prebid Server tracing by setting `ext.prebid.trace` to either "verbose" or "basic".
+This provides additional information for certain scenarios:

+- for [modules](/prebid-server/pbs-modules/), look in response ext.prebid.modules.trace
+- for [PG](/prebid-server/features/pg/pbs-pg-idx.html), look in response ext.debug.trace

 ##### Stored Responses

 While testing SDK and video integrations, it's important, but often difficult, to get consistent responses back from bidders that cover a range of scenarios like different CPM values, deals, etc. Prebid Server supports a debugging workflow in two ways: